Fede2782/oneCompleter-Legacy/README.md

 This module installs some big apps and libs.
 I suggest you to use Galaxy App Booster (Samsung official app of Good Guardians suite) after every big module update, so the tablet will not slow down.
 A "wipe cache" or "Repair apps" in Recovery may be useful in some cases.
 Moreover make sure all apps are up-to-date before/after installing this module (Play Store and Galaxy Store).

 ## Features Now:
+Since One UI 5.1.1 many features have been integrated in stock firmware and have been removed from oneCompleter for better stability

 - ✅️ Object/Shadow/Reflection eraser*
 - ✅️ Image Clipper (thanks to ShaDisNX255/NcX-S21FE/)
-- ✅️ Smart Suggestions and Widget
+- mart Suggestions Widget
 - ✅️ HighEnd animations
 - ✅️ Camera Privacy toggle
 - ✅️ Google Discover feed
-- ✅️ DeX wireless
-- ✅️ OCR in Samsung Apps (Gallery, Camera, Capture and more)
 - ✅️ Samsung Tag Service
 - ✅️ AR Emoji Features
 - ✅️ Camera fun mode
 - ✅️ Styles feature in Photo Editor
 - ✅️ Two-lines bootanimation (used in 2021 and older devices)
-- ✅️ Elaboration modes
-- ✅️ Clock styles of next One UI
+- Tablet as Second screen
 *if not shown install this version: https://www.apkmirror.com/apk/samsung-electronics-co-ltd/samsung-photo-editor/samsung-photo-editor-3-2-23-43-release/samsung-photo-editor-3-2-23-43-android-apk-download/

 ## To be added (I'm working on it):
 - ❌️ Photo remaster (full version)
 - ❌️ DeX on PC
 - ❌️ AI 24h Timelapse
-- ❌️ Tablet as Second screen (Samsung blocked it again, this time is almost impossible)

 ## Other Info
 Feel free to contribute if you have some ideas or ways to enable or add these features.